Kong/docs.konghq.com/app/about/faq.md

 However, keep it mind that it is always a good practise to ensure your infrastructure does not contain single points of failure (SPOF).
-As such, closely monitor your datastore, and ensure replication of your datastore.
+As such, closely monitor your datastore, and ensure replication of your data.

 If you use Cassandra, one of its main advantages is its easy-to-use replication capabilities due to its distributed nature.
 Make sure to read the documentation